Bionus/imgbrd-grabber/CONTRIBUTING.md

 Start by [a search](https://github.com/Bionus/imgbrd-grabber/issues?q=is%3Aissue) to see if your idea was not already suggested.
 If so, you add information to it if you feel it could help, bump it or simply add a :+1: reaction to the original post.

-After you've determined that your idea have not already been suggested, create an issue on Github and provide the following information:
+After you've determined that your idea have not already been suggested, create an issue on GitHub and provide the following information:

 * **Use a clear and descriptive title** for the issue to identify the suggestion.
 * **Provide a step-by-step description of the suggested enhancement** in as many details as possible.